chrisnoonan98675/site/xl-release/how-to/configure-custom-dashboards.markdown

 1. Select the dashboard you wish to delete.
 1. On the top right of the screen, click **Configure dashboard**.
 2. Click **Delete dashboard**.
-**Note:** Only the dashboard creator or a user with the create dashboard permission can delete a dashboard.
+**Note:** Only the dashboard owner or a user with the create dashboard permission can delete a dashboard.

 ### Edit a dashboard
 To edit a dashboard: